Youppi!: Jean-Claude Tremblay (1983–1985)

 Jean-Claude Tremblay had his first interaction with the Expos after being hired to fix the mascot's costume.
 At the time, Tremblay was doing corporate mascot gigs to make ends meet while working full-time at his brother's art shop.
 Once the Expos' team discovered Tremblay's talents as a mascot, he was offered the opportunity to succeed Desaulniers.

 Tremblay was responsible for many changes to Youppi's costume, including more securely-attached eyes and a swap from the scruffy old material to washable parts following complaints (including his own) of the mascot's smell.

-After 3 seasons, Tremblay surrendered his role as Youppi to focus on his real passion: creating mascots.
-As of 2023, he is one of the most prominent mascot manufacturers in North America, credited with creating mascots such as the Tampa Bay Ray's Raymond and the Indianapolis Colt's Blue.
+After 3 seasons, Tremblay quit his role as Youppi to focus on his real passion: creating mascots.
+He is credited with creating mascots such as the Tampa Bay Rays' Raymond and the Indianapolis Colts' Blue.

 Claude Hubert (1985–1991)

 Claude Hubert was involved with mascots for around 20 years; he worked for many Canadian sports teams, such as the Montreal Dragons and the Montreal Machine.

 As Youppi, Hubert was responsible for the first and only incident wherein a mascot was expelled from a Major League Baseball game.
 As Youppi, Hubert hopped on top of the away team's dugout during an Expos v.
 Dodgers game and, following continued antics, was confronted by Tommy Lasorda.
-(Hubert claims to have already known of Lasorda's distaste for mascots following his infamous "tussle" with the Philly Phanatic.)
+(Hubert claims to have already known of Lasorda's distaste for mascots following his infamous "tussle" with the Phillie Phanatic.)
 After the scuffle began to escalate, Bob Davidson, the umpire during that game, made the decision to eject Youppi, who was eventually readmitted following chants from the crowd and a promise to remain on the Expos' side of the field.